Iterative removal of sources to model the turbulent electromotive force: Conclusions

 To have a reasonable validation of the IROS method we applied it to the data of ISM simulations, which has been analysed before using the test-field method as well as the local and non-local variants of the SVD method.
 The vertical profiles of the dynamo coefficients recovered from the IROS and the SVD method are found to be largely consistent with each other (as shown in \fref{fig:cofficients_local} and \fref{fig:coefficients_non_local}).
 We also applied this method to the synthetic data with predefined vertical profiles of dynamo coefficients chosen such that only a few of the coefficients contributed largely to the EMF, and with varying levels of additive noise.
 We demonstrated that even with the noise level as high as 200\% of the EMF, using IROS we were still able to recover the dynamo coefficients with a reasonable accuracy, and considerably better than the SVD method.
+We have applied these methods to compute the dynamo coefficients associated with other simulations, with a reasonable degree of success.
+For example in \citep{prasun} we apply these methods for the local simulations of accretion disc, where the turbulence is driven by the magnetorotational instability.
+While in \citep{yasin} we use them in the simulations where the turbulence is driven by the magnetic buoyancy instability.

 With this analysis we have shown that the IROS method could serve as a viable method to determine the dynamo coefficients.
 As a post-processing tool, it firstly has an advantage of being extremely computationally efficient compared to the test-field method, while also being more robust in handling the additive noise than the SVD.
 A conceivable disadvantage in the standard IROS (and also in the SVD), however, is that the determined dynamo coefficients get correlated when the components of mean-field and current are correlated as well.
 This is avoided in the test-fields method since the additional linearly independent test magnetic fields are also evolved along with the MHD simulations.
-In this respect, it is useful to have a possibility, as in the mIROS, of imposing prior constraints on dynamo coefficients to break the degeneracy between $\alpha_{ij}$ and $\eta_{ij}$.
-It would also be useful to extend the the mIROS to invert the integral or kernel representation of EMF and to impose prior constraints on the coefficients of the non-local kernel.
+In this respect, it is useful to have a possibility, as in the cIROS, of imposing prior constraints on dynamo coefficients to break the degeneracy between $\alpha_{ij}$ and $\eta_{ij}$.
+It would also be useful to extend the the cIROS to invert the integral or kernel representation of EMF and to impose prior constraints on the coefficients of the non-local kernel.